Oct 15, 2025

-“Take only photos, leave only footprints” was a great saying we grew up with when we were venturing off on those first adventures into the hills, as was the lovely old Maori proverb “toitu te whenua” which means “leave the land undisturbed”.
+"Take only photos, leave only footprints” was a great saying I grew up with, as was the lovely Māori proverb “toitu te whenua” which means “leave the land undisturbed”, sayings I took with me on my first adventures into the hills and are just as important today...

 It was a bit of a “soggy” afternoon in Fiordland.
-I have had a few of those during my visits here over the last 17 years, but as this region usually gets between 7 and 8 meters of rain a year - that’s right, meters – you always come prepared!
+I have had a few of those during my visits here over the last 25 years, but as this region usually gets between 7 and 8 meters of rain a year - that’s right, meters, you always come prepared!
 I was on the Lake Marian track where the cloud and mist had allowed us a few quick peeks at the sheer rock walls surrounding the lake, giving some sort of perspective on the place.
-The lake was glassy, calm and serene, as a procession of hikers arrived at the lake, some adequately clad and some woefully clad.
+The lake was glassy, calm and serene, as a procession of hikers arrived at the lake, some adequately, and some woefully clad.
 Some lingered for a while and were rewarded, like us, with glimpses of the surrounding grandeur, others too impatient or too sodden and miserable merely had a quick look and turned around again.

 banner blog3